hyperledger-archives/fabric/docs/glossary.md

 <tr>
 <td width="20%"><b>Network Owner</b></td>
 <td>
-Owners are full members who can validate transactions.
+Owners are stakeholders of a network that can validate transactions.
 After a network is first launched, its proprietor (who then becomes an owner) will invite business partners to co-own the network (by assigning them validating nodes).
-Any new owner added to a network must be approved by existing members.
+Any new owner added to a network must be approved by its existing owners.
 <p><p>
 Roles: Chain Transactor, Chain Validator
 </td>